Mondo's 14th world record: what’s fuelling this streak?

-Armand “Mondo” Duplantis has taken the world by storm, bringing pole vaulting into the homes of everyday sports fans.
-At 23 years young, the Swedish-American pole vaulter has already made history by breaking the world record multiple times as well as vaulting 6 meters or higher more times than any other athlete before.
-Still looking towards new heights, Mondo Duplantis is just getting started.
+Armand 'Mondo' Duplantis has taken the world by storm, bringing pole vaulting into the homes of even casual sports fans.
+At just 25, the Swedish-American superstar has already made history, breaking the world record 14 times and vaulting six metres or higher more often than any athlete before him.
+Most recently, he cleared 6.30m at the World Athletics Championships in Tokyo, Japan, in mid-September 2025.
+Breaking the record he set a month earlier by one centimetre.

 With a deep love and fascination for the sport, Duplantis quickly took to it and under the watchful eye of his dad, who’s still his coach today, it became clear that the young pole vaulter had a nack for it.
 Together with the help from his mum, coaching him in fitness and strength, his career quickly become a family affair.
 Duplantis set his fist age group world best at the age of seven and proceeded to break the record in his age group the following six years.